Lawyers: 250 children held in bad conditions at Texas border

 “In my 22 years of doing visits with children in detention I have never heard of this level of inhumanity,” said Holly Cooper, an attorney who represents detained youth.
 “Seeing our country at this crucible moment where we have forsaken children and failed to see them as human is hopefully a wake up for this country to move toward change.”

-The lawyers visited the facility in Clint because they are involved in a legal settlement known as the Flores agreement that governs detention conditions for migrant children and families.
-The lawyers negotiated access to the facility with officials, and say Border Patrol knew the dates of their visit three weeks in advance.
+in a legal settlement known as the Flores agreement that governs detention conditions for migrant children and families.
+The lawyers negotiated access to the facility with officials and said Border Patrol knew the dates of their visit three weeks in advance.

 Many of the more than 60 children the lawyers interviewed had arrived alone at the U.S.-Mexico border, but some had been separated from adult caregivers such as aunts and uncles, the attorneys said.
 Government rules call for the children to be held by the Border Patrol for no longer than 72 hours before they are transferred to the custody of Health and Human Services, which houses migrant youth in facilities around the country.